edenplumbinginc-svg/Eden_erp/replit.md

 A TypeScript-based Route Coverage Map (`/routes`) provides a visual inventory of all 34 application routes with metadata (title, owner, criticality).
 The manifest (`src/routes.manifest.ts`) serves as a single source of truth for route documentation and automated smoke testing.
 Playwright tests verify each route mounts successfully, with stricter validation for critical routes.

+Quality gates include automated accessibility testing via axe-core (WCAG 2.0 Level A/AA compliance) and light/dark mode visual regression snapshots for all static routes.
+Tests run via `npm run test:a11y` for accessibility, `npm run test:visual` for visual regression, and `npm run test:quality` for the complete suite.
+The system ensures routes are not only present but also usable and visually stable.

 Production-grade environment variable validation with Zod schemas is implemented, along with a config health endpoint.
 User Profile Management is available via an API for optional user fields.
 An automated UI Coverage Gate enforces complete page coverage based on a contract (`docs/ui-contract.yaml`), preventing half-built features.
 A contract-driven Playwright test suite (`Navigation Smoke Test`) validates all routes, including authenticated ones, and integrates with CI/CD.
 CI Quality Gates (`.github/workflows/quality-gates.yml`) automate quality enforcement, including builds, UI coverage checks, and smoke tests, on every PR and push to main.

 ### System Design Choices